-Inland Rail – Calvert to Kagaru - Frequently Asked Questions
+Inland Rail – Calvert to Kagaru - Frequently asked questions

 Next step in the environmental impact statement process

 Yes.
 A requirement of the terms of reference is for ARTC to undertake rigorous community and stakeholder engagement during the EIS process.
-The draft EIS contains a list of community and stakeholder consultation completed over the past three years and those that are underway and will provide results of that consultation.

 To ensure ARTC comply with their community and stakeholder engagement plan after the EIS process is complete, conditions may be set in the project’s evaluation to manage social impacts.

 Independent panel of experts for flood studies in Queensland

 In June 2020, the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and the Department of Transport and Main Roads as representatives of the State of Queensland, jointly established the Independent panel of experts for flood studies in Queensland (the panel).

 Five members of the expert panel were appointed:

 - Mark Babister, Chair – Managing Director, WMAwater